tooblewtf/economy-simulator-fixed/README.md

 now you can sign up.

-congrats site made
+congrats you setup the site

-- Made by Deadly